Nonlinear Distributionally Robust Optimization: The Frank-Wolfe Algorithm

+The last part of this section discusses two particular features of the stepsize rule (two-regimes and diminishing behavior) in Proposition~\ref{proposition:FW-gap}.

-\begin{remark}[Two-regimes step-size] The two-regimes for \mmode{\stepsize_k} in Proposition~\ref{proposition:FW-gap} turns out to be crucial to obtain provable guarantees that the FW-gap is bounded above in the later iterations.
-Even though such certificates are of independent interest in their own right, having such upper-bounds is also essential in the context of DRO problems.
-An upper bound on the FW-gap at iteration \mmode{k} ensures that the performance of the decision \mmode{x_k} for the worst-case distribution is not ``too-bad''. \end{remark}
+\paragraph{\bf Two-regimes stepsize} The two-regimes for \mmode{\stepsize_k} in Proposition~\ref{proposition:FW-gap} turns out to be crucial to obtain provable guarantees that the FW-gap is bounded above in the later iterations.
+Even though such certificates are of independent interest in their own right, having such upper bounds is also essential in the context of DRO problems.
+An upper bound on the FW-gap at iteration \mmode{k} ensures that the performance of the decision \mmode{x_k} for the worst-case distribution is not ``too-bad''.